2017–18 South Pacific cyclone season: Tropical Depression 04F

-Formed on December 20, lasted on December 26.
-It never strengthened to a tropical storm.
+This depression formed east of Fiji on December 20th, and tried to strengthen while drifting south-east.
+However, it encountered harsh wind shear which prevented any further development and sheared off all the circulation to the south-east quadrant.
+It dissipated on December 26th.

 Tropical Disturbance 05F

 Formed on January 26, dissipated the next day, 27th.
 It never strengthened due to the wind shear.

 Tropical Cyclone Fehi

 Fehi entered the South Pacific basin from the Australian Region on 28th as a subtropical cyclone.
 It continued its south-southeast track while transitioning to an extratropical cyclone as it approached New Zealand.

 As an extratropical cyclone, Fehi caused extensive damage in western New Zealand.
 Strong winds and heavy rain damaged hundreds of structures, with more than 100 later condemned.
 Waist-deep water flooded homes in Charleston and Westport.
 Pounding surf eroded beaches, exposing an old garbage dump at Cobden Beach which left thousands of garbage bags strewn about.
 Insurance loss were amounted at NZ$38.5 million (US$28.5 million).